as-helios/affection-captcha-bot/README.md

 # affection-captcha-bot

-Users are auto muted by default.
+Users are auto muted when they join.
 They can unmute themself if they successfully click the correct 4 numbers.

 The number pad is randomized each time.
 Difficulty, attempts, and time to expiration can be set in the env file.

 ## Getting Started